-Major League Soccer's Disciplinary Committee fined Inter Miami's Lionel Messi and Luis Suárez "an undisclosed amount for violating the hands to the face/head/neck of an opponent policy" following Saturday's 2-2 draw with New York City FC.
+Earlier today, Major League Soccer's Disciplinary Committee fined Inter Miami's Lionel Messi and Luis Suárez "an undisclosed amount for violating the hands to the face/head/neck of an opponent policy" following Saturday's 2-2 draw with New York City FC.

-Messi was fined after grabbing the back of the neck of New York City Assistant Coach Mehdi Ballouchy after the end of the game.
+Messi was fined for grabbing the back of the neck of New York City Assistant Coach Mehdi Ballouchy after the end of the game.
 You can see the incident in the official video released by MLS below.

 MLS Disciplinary Committee | Lionel Messi fined